Maryland Grocery Store Slip and Fall Accident

 Unsafe Conditions in a Grocery Store

 Have you suffered a slip and fall injury due to unsafe conditions in a grocery store?
 You should not have to pay for the repercussions yourself.
 Please get in touch with the experienced Maryland premises liability lawyers at Alpert Schreyer, LLC.
 We can help you get compensated for all damages so you don’t have to worry about your financial situation during recovery.
-Call us today for a free consultation at (844) 632-7274.
+Call us today for a free case evaluation at (844) 632-7274.
 Our lines are available 24 hours a day, seven days a week.

 Legal representation can be expensive, and a trial win is never a 100 percent guarantee.
 You might be asking yourself, why take the risk?
 Our law firm operates on a contingency fee basis.
 What this means is that, if we represent you in your injury case, we won’t take a cent from you unless you receive compensation.
 So there’s no reason to hesitate.
 Contact our office today to get started on your injury claim.

 Grocery Stores and Their Duty to Customers

 Like all businesses that open themselves up to the public, grocery stores must maintain reasonably safe premises for the safety of their customers.
 If a grocery store’s failure to exercise this duty results in accidental injury to a customer, the store may be held liable for resulting injuries.
 However, the victim must be able to show that their injury incident was directly tied to unsafe conditions on the premises of the store.

 Common Grocery Store Slip, Trip, and Fall Accidents